-We are descendants of the maritime people who lived along the shores and watersheds of the seven southernmost inlets of Puget Sound.
+We are descendants of the maritime people who lived along the shores and watersheds of the seven southernmost inlets of Puget Sound for many thousands of years.
+Our culture is still very much connected to this aquatic environment.

 On Christmas Day, 1854 the Treaty of Medicine Creek was negotiated in Chinook Jargon, a trade language inadequate to convey the complex issues of treaty making.
 This treaty, signed on December 26, was the first in Washington Territory.
 Approximately 660 people attended the negotiations, although it was raining and miserably cold.
 More could not attend because of the severity of the weather.